AdaniKamal/Write-Up/README.md

 # Write-Up
-Contain all writeup for all ctf I did
+Contain all writeup for all ctf I did or online exam